-Summer has been great: long days, short nights, endless sun and ice cream for every meal of the day.
-In the burning heat we much preferred laying on the beach and taking a dip in the sea to sweating in the backyard while digging a vegetable garden.
+Summer has been great: long days, short nights, endless sun, and ice cream for every meal of the day.
+In the burning heat, we much preferred laying on the beach and taking a dip in the sea to sweating in the backyard while digging a vegetable garden.
 Before heading inside for winter, it is wise to tie up all loose ends in gardening.
 We have created an essential gardening checklist of the most important fall gardening tasks to ensure a fresh and vibrant spring.

 Collect fallen leaves from the lawn and paths- those things can get slippery!
-Compost everything unless it is diseased- nothing beats a natural fertilizer plus it saves you the trouble of worrying where to put all this biodegradable waste.
+Compost everything unless it is diseased- nothing beats a natural fertilizer plus it saves you the trouble of worrying about where to put all this biodegradable waste.
 If there are still some leaf leftovers, rake them into loose piles and run the mower over them- now that is some first-class mulch to protect your plants from freezing.

 Mow that lawn